Dani Parejo: Valencia

-On 14 June 2011, Valencia CF signed Parejo for a reported €6 million, with out-of-favour goalkeeper Miguel Ángel Moyá going to Getafe on a year-long loan as part of the deal.
-He made his league debut on 15 August, playing 80 minutes in a 1–1 away draw to RCD Mallorca.
+On 14 June 2011, Valencia signed Parejo for a reported €6 million, with out-of-favour goalkeeper Miguel Ángel Moyá going to Getafe on a year-long loan as part of the deal.
+He made his league debut on 15 August, playing 80 minutes in a 1–1 away draw with Mallorca.

 Parejo was quickly deemed surplus to requirements at his new club, his situation not improving even after the serious injury suffered by Sergio Canales, who played in his same position.
 He bounced back, however, for 2012–13, scoring twice in 36 official games in an eventual fifth-place finish.

 In the following years, Parejo was an undisputed starter for several managers.
 In the 2014–15 season, his first as captain, he scored a career-best 12 goals, being one of the best scorers in the competition from the midfielder position.
 In the process, he also became the first Valencia midfielder to score ten or more goals since Vicente in 2003–04.

-Parejo and Paco Alcácer each scored twice in a 5–1 win away to third-place RC Celta de Vigo on 7 November 2015; his first came just before half-time, through a free kick to put the visitors ahead 2–1.
+Parejo and Paco Alcácer each scored twice in a 5–1 win away to third-place Celta de Vigo on 7 November 2015; his first came just before half-time, through a free kick to put the visitors ahead 2–1.
 However, in January, after a poor run of form, the former was stripped of his captaincy in favour of the latter by manager Gary Neville.
 He was reinstated in that position by Marcelino García Toral ahead of the 2017–18 campaign.

-Parejo lifted the Copa del Rey on 25 May 2019, after a 2–1 defeat of FC Barcelona in the final.
+Parejo lifted the Copa del Rey on 25 May 2019, after a 2–1 defeat of Barcelona in the final.

 Villarreal

-On 12 August 2020, Parejo joined Villarreal CF on a free transfer and a four-year contract.
+On 12 August 2020, Parejo joined Villarreal on a free transfer and a four-year contract.
 He moved to the local rivals alongside his teammate Francis Coquelin, a move which caused fury from Valencia's fans towards their chairman Peter Lim.

 Parejo won the Europa League in his first season at the Estadio de la Cerámica.
 In the final, he took the free kick that Gerard Moreno finished for Villarreal's goal in a 1–1 draw against Manchester United, and also scored in the 11–10 penalty shootout victory.

+On 21 May 2026, aged 37, Parejo announced he would leave at the end of the campaign after six years with the club.